You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 “You can make more friends in two months by becoming genuinely interested in other people than you can in two years by trying to get other people interested in you.”

 Otherwise, you project your assumptions onto everyone else.
 You listen through filters.
-You miss what’s actually happening.
+You miss what’s happening.

 The Charisma Formula